island-is/island.is/handbook/technical-overview/README.md

 Hi there, you are probably new to the project.
 Here you can find a quick overview of what you can expect and what is expected from you as a contributor.

-## General info

-[island.is](https://github.com/island-is/island.is) is the center of development for digital government services on `island.is`.
-It is managed by the [Digital Iceland](https://stafraent.island.is/) department inside the [Ministry of Finance and Economic Affairs](https://www.government.is/ministries/ministry-of-finance-and-economic-affairs/).

-These solutions are [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) and open to contributions, but most development is performed by teams that win tenders to develop new functionality for Digital Iceland.
-The repository is a [monorepo](../technical-overview/monorepo.md) that has multiple apps (something that can be built and run) and libraries (which other apps and libraries can depend on).
-All custom-written services is stored in there.

 ## Technology

 ### General